Malik Beasley scores 25 points, Lakers beat Warriors 124-111 - WHIZ News

 Warriors: Jordan Poole had 16 points. … Kevon Looney had 15 rebounds along with 10 points.
 He is the first Golden State player to have four straight games with at least 13 rebounds since Andrew Bogut in 2014.

-Lakers: Rui Hachimura had 14 points and Dennis Schroder 13. … D’Angelo Russell sprained his right ankle in the first quarter and did not return.
+Lakers: Mo Bamba had a double-double off the bench (10 points, 13 rebounds) … Rui Hachimura had 14 points and Dennis Schroder 13. … D’Angelo Russell sprained his right ankle in the first quarter and did not return.

 UP NEXT